 The Company does not have a policy on equity ownership at this time.
 However, as illustrated in the "Beneficial Ownership Table" in "Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters", all Named Executive Officers (defined below in "Item 11.
-Executive Compensation") and directors are beneficial owners of stock of the Company.
+Executive Compensation"), other than Mr. Omar Jimenez, our Chief Financial Officer (Principal Financial/Accounting Officer) and Chief Compliance Officer, and directors are beneficial owners of stock of the Company.